 Blog Type #7: The Homer

-Though word count is one of the most noticeable aspects of the Homer, it doesn’t define this type of blogger.
-Word count is simply a means to an end, and that end is a transformative journey.
+Though word count is one of the most noticeable aspects of the Homer, the word count is simply a means to an end, and that end is a transformative journey.
 The Homer takes the reader from Point A to a vastly different Point B.

 Advantages of the Homer: